-Boyatzis' (1998) definition of latent and manifest is somewhat narrower than our identification of latent and semantic, and he identifies thematic analysis as incorporating both to latent and manifest aspects.
-However, this results from the fact that he associates the process of interpretation with latent analysis - whereas we would argue that it should also be an important element of a semantic approach.
+- 6. The definition by Boyatzis (1998) of latent and manifest is somewhat narrower than our identification of latent and semantic, and he identifies thematic analysis as incorporating both latent and manifest aspects.
+However, this results from the fact that he associates the process of interpretation with latent analysis whereas we would argue that it should also be an important element of a semantic approach. - 7.
 We are assuming that you will be working with a 'good quality' data corpus and data set.
 We would argue that 'good data' are defined by a particular set of criteria regarding what, why, and how they were collected, and offer rich, detailed and complex accounts of the topic.
-Good data do not just provide a surface overview of the topic of interest, or simply reiterate a common-sense account.
+Good data do not just provide a surface overview of the topic of interest, or simply reiterate a commonsense account.
 The challenge for the novice researcher is to interact with research participants in such a way that they generate rich and complex insights.
-Producing a good analysis of poor quality data is a far more demanding task for the analyst, although it can potentially be done by a skilled and experienced analyst.

-See Poland (2002) for a discussion of the problems with the idea of a 'verbatim' transcript, and what is left out, and retained, through this process.

-What we mean by thematic map is similar, but less detailed, than the 'codebook' Ryan and Bernard (2000) refer to, which involves the a detailed account of the hierarchical relationship between codes, as well as a description of each, their criteria, exemplars and counter examples, and other such detail.
-Like Boyatzis' (1998) account of a thematic code, this model is then applied to (and revised in relation to) the data.
-See figures 2 to 4 for visual representations of a thematic maps and its refinement.
-Another example of a thematic map - this time in table form - can be found in Frith & Gleeson (2004).
+Producing a good analysis of poor quality data is a far more demanding task for the analyst, although it can potentially be performed by a skilled and experienced analyst. - 8.
+See Poland (2002) for a discussion of the problems with the idea of a 'verbatim' transcript, and what is left out, and retained, through this process. - 9.
+What we mean by thematic map is similar to, but less detailed than, the 'codebook' Ryan and Bernard (2000) refer to, which involves a detailed account of the hierarchical relationship between codes, as well as a description of each, their criteria, exemplars and counter examples, and other such details.
+Like Boyatzis's (1998) account of a thematic code, this model is then applied to (and revised in relation to) the data.
+See Figures 2-4 for visual representations of a thematic maps and its refinement.
+Another example of a thematic map this time in table form can be found in Frith and Gleeson (2004).